OXtal: An All-Atom Diffusion Model for Organic Crystal Structure Prediction: Experiments

 \subsection{Survey of Chemical Interpretability}

-Beyond benchmark metrics, we examine \namelong{}'s ability to reproduce chemically meaningful intramolecular and intermolecular features in practically relevant crystals. \Cref{fig:example} highlights accurate packings ($\text{RMSD}_{15}<1.5$\AA{}) across diverse rigid and flexible chemotypes: drug-like molecules (HURYUQ), polymer precursors (CAPRYL), organometallics (ACACPD), $\pi$-conjugated materials (QQQCIG,), and QAXMEH, which contains the most known polymorphs (see \S \ref{app:chem-analysis} for more).
+Beyond benchmark metrics, we examine \namelong{}'s ability to reproduce chemically meaningful intramolecular and intermolecular features in practically relevant crystals. \Cref{fig:example,fig:chemical-analysis} and \S \ref{app:chem-analysis} highlight accurate packings ($\mathrm{RMSD}_{15}<1.5$\,\AA{}) across diverse rigid and flexible chemotypes: drug-like molecules (HURYUQ), polymer precursors (CAPRYL), organometallics (ACACPD), $\pi$-conjugated materials (QQQCIG), and ROY (QAXMEH), the molecule which has the most known polymorphs.

-\looseness=-1 \xhdr{Molecular interactions} For intramolecular interactions, \namelong recovers \textit{solid-state} geometries for highly flexible molecules (which are highly influenced by packing), including small-molecule drugs as well as biomolecular fragments in the Protein DataBank (e.g. $\text{RMSD}_{1}=1.3$\AA{} for a 6-mer peptide with 17 rotatable bonds (2OKZ) in \Cref{fig:chem-analysis-a}).
+\looseness=-1 \xhdr{Molecular interactions} For intramolecular interactions, \namelong recovers \textit{solid-state} geometries for highly flexible molecules (which are highly influenced by packing), including small-molecule drugs as well as biomolecular fragments in the Protein DataBank (e.g. $\mathrm{RMSD}_{1}=1.3$\,\AA{} for a 6-mer peptide with 17 rotatable bonds (2OKZ) in \Cref{fig:chem-analysis-a}).
 For intermolecular interactions, \namelong accurately captures both strong and weak interactions, and both in registry and lengths.
-Examples in \Cref{fig:chem-analysis-b} include complementary hydrogen bonds in a semiconducting crystal (XIJJOT), weak Cl-H halogen bonds in an organometallic catalyst (OJIGOG), $\pi$-$\pi$ stacking in $\pi$-functional molecule (TEPNIT), and multiple weak contacts in a cluster of the flexible drug aripiprazole (MELFIT) (\Cref{fig:app:chemical-analysis}).
+Examples in \Cref{fig:chem-analysis-b} include complementary hydrogen bonds in a semiconducting crystal (XIJJOT), weak Cl-H halogen bonds in an organometallic catalyst (OJIGOG), $\pi$-$\pi$ stacking in $\pi$-functional molecule (TEPNIT), and multiple weak contacts in a cluster of the flexible drug aripiprazole (MELFIT) (\Cref{fig:app-chem-b}).
 Zooming out, while \namelong may prefer planar motifs, it can still reproduce diverse packing motifs, including 1D columnar structures (e.g. BALNAD in \Cref{fig:chem-analysis-d}), quasi-2D herringbone structures (e.g. ANTCEN in \Cref{fig:app:anthracene}), and 2D brickwork structures (e.g. UMIMIO in \Cref{fig:example}).

-\looseness=-1 \xhdr{Polymorphs} For molecules with many known polymorphs (including highly rotatable scaffolds), independent \namelong{} samples predict distinct experimental polymorphs (e.g., the drugs galunisertib DORDUM in \Cref{fig:chem-analysis-c} and indomethacin INDMET in \Cref{fig:app:chemical-analysis}).
+\looseness=-1 \xhdr{Polymorphs} For molecules with many known polymorphs (including highly rotatable scaffolds), independent \namelong{} samples predict distinct experimental polymorphs (e.g., the drugs galunisertib DORDUM in \Cref{fig:chem-analysis-c} and indomethacin INDMET in \Cref{fig:app-chem-c}).
 This suggests the sampler can \textit{explore multiple kinetic and thermodynamic basins} rather than collapsing to a single motif.
-The diversity of sampled polymorphs are shown in~\cref{fig:many-samples}.
+The diversity of sampled polymorphs is shown in~\cref{fig:many-samples}.